Christine Amer Mayer

 Christine Amer Mayer is president of GAR Foundation.
 Mayer guides the foundation’s strategic direction and annual grantmaking which focuses heavily on education and economic development.

-An Akron native, Mayer practiced commercial litigation and business law for eight years with Buckingham, Doolittle & Burroughs.
+An Akron native, Mayer practiced commercial litigation and business law for eight years with Buckingham, Doolittle & Burroughs in its Columbus, Cleveland, and Akron offices.
 She joined GAR Foundation in 2001 as a program officer.
 She was named president of the foundation in 2012.

-Mayer presently chairs the United Way of Summit County, and she serves as vice chair of ArtsNow, a sector-strengthening organization focused on arts and culture in Summit County.
+Mayer presently chairs the United Way of Summit County, where she has helped to transform the organization’s business model to a focus on four Bold Goals.
+She also serves as secretary of ArtsNow, a sector-strengthening organization that connects the arts to community in Summit County.
+Mayer is a member of the Akron Growth Council, providing input on economic development matters for Akron’s Mayor Dan Horrigan.
 On a national level, Mayer is proud to serve as a trustee of the John S. and James L. Knight Foundation.

 Mayer received a Bachelor’s degree in English from Duke University and a law degree from The Ohio State University.
-Her happily chaotic household includes her daughters Julia and Elizabeth, her son Jimmy, their spirited golden retriever Leo, and their street-smart tiger cat Finian.
-When she is not spending time with her family or exploring Akron, Christine can be found digging away in her reasonably productive vegetable garden.
+Her happily chaotic household includes her daughters Julia and Elizabeth, her son Jimmy, and several spirited pets.
+When she is not spending time with her family or exploring Akron, she can be found hiking, bird-watching, listening to podcasts, or digging away in her reasonably productive vegetable garden.